StackExchange/dnscontrol/docs/migrating.md

 Most DNS Service Providers have an 'export to zonefile' feature.

 ```
-dnscontrol get-zones -format=js bind BIND example.com
+dnscontrol get-zones --format=js bind BIND example.com
-dnscontrol get-zones -format=js -out=draft.js bind BIND example.com
+dnscontrol get-zones --format=js --out=draft.js bind BIND example.com
 ```

 This will read the file `zones/example.com.zone`.
 The system is a bit inflexible and that must be the filename.
-You can copy the file to that name, or use a symlink.
+You can copy the zone file to that name or use a symlink.

 Add the contents of `draft.js` to `dnsconfig.js` and edit it as needed.